 OPC UA Invalid Server Nonces Vulnerability

-OPC Foundation (OPCF) has announced a Security Bulletin (CVE-2019-19135) on March 16, 2020 concerning a vulnerability in the OPC UA Java and .NET Stacks of OPC Foundation:
+OPC Foundation (OPCF) announced a Security Bulletin (CVE-2019-19135) on March 16, 2020, concerning a vulnerability in the OPC UA Java and .NET Stacks of OPC Foundation:

 ”… that could result in encrypted password credentials or signed X509 certificate credentials being sent in a form that can be intercepted and reused.”

-Prosys OPC UA SDK for Java has the stack layer derived from the OPC Foundation Java Stack, and is therefore also affected by the same issue.
+Prosys OPC UA SDK for Java has the stack layer derived from the OPC Foundation Java Stack and is, therefore, affected by the same issue.

 Details

-The issue is related to some server applications that are not following the security specifications properly and are reusing ServerNonces in communication.
+The issue is related to some server applications not following the security specifications properly and reusing ServerNonces in communication.
 Servers built with Prosys OPC UA SDK for Java or Delphi or with any Unified Automation SDK are behaving properly and are not affected.

-The vulnerability concerns all communications that do not encrypt traffic, so in practice security modes None and Sign are affected, when user name or user certificate credentials are used.
-The fixed version of the client SDK for Java is disabling session activation (i.e. connections), if it identifies a misbehaving server.
-In this case, connection is possible only without user credentials.
+The vulnerability concerns all communications that do not encrypt traffic, so in practice, security modes None and Sign are affected when user name or user certificate credentials are used.
+The fixed version of the client SDK for Java is disabling session activation (i.e., connections) if it identifies a misbehaving server.
+In this case, the connection is possible only without user credentials.

 The vulnerability affects directly: